 The road bike course begins at the Shuksan DOT snow shed (between mileposts 46 & 47) on the Mt.
 Baker Highway.
 The course continues westbound until the intersection with Silver Lake Road (between mileposts 25 & 26) in Maple Falls.
 The course then turns north onto Silver Lake Road, Silver Lake Road changes name to South Pass Road near the Canada border, continue westbound on South Pass Road.
 The course then passes through Nooksack and enters Everson.
 South Pass Road is called West Main through Everson.
 Upon passing through downtown Everson, the road forms a “Y”, take the right leg which is still called West Main.
 The main road continues to the left.
 West Main becomes Park Drive and continues to Riverside Park.
 It makes a sharp right turn approaching the park.
 The Timing Chip handoff to the canoeist is just after this corner on the left side of the road.

 Riding or driving the course prior to the race is recommended.
 The course is very scenic and much of it is downhill.
 These roads are popular with local bicyclists.
 Unfortunately, some portions of the pavement on the Mt.
 Baker highway are starting to fail.
 This causes areas with pot holes and washboard.
 These defects are not marked on the course.
-Silver Lake /South Pass Road was repaved and “chip-sealed” recently so the pavement is in good condition.
-However, there are some bumpy areas.
-All the roads may have sand/grit on them from the snow season.
 This is primarily at the edge and center of the road lanes.

 The bike racer must be capable of racing/riding on public roads that are open to motor vehicles.
 The racer is responsible for knowing the course.
 There are no signs or mileage markers on the course.
 The racer should be able to complete the 41 mile course in less than 2 hr.
 45 min.

-Assistance along the course is not allowed and there are no services provided (other than emergency communications) along the course.
+Outside assistance along the course is not allowed and there are no services provided (other than emergency communications) along the course.
+Racers are allowed (not required) to help one another with repairs in order to complete the course.
+We recommend racers carry basic tools for on-course repairs.
 The racer should start with sufficient water and food for the entire course.
 There are no portable restrooms provided along the course.
 The bike racer is responsible for providing a safe bicycle.
-The racer should be able to repair flat tires without outside assistance.
+All racers should carry sufficient tools and supplies to take care of their own mechanical issues that may arise on the course, most notably, the racer should be able to repair flat tires.

 Drafting of other bicycles is allowed but should only be done by racers with drafting experience.
 Inexperienced racers will not be aware of potential hazards (such as when the leading rider slows suddenly or dodges an object in the road) associated with drafting.

-Fill your water bottles before arriving at the site!
-There are no retail businesses in the area.
-If there is something you absolutely need, please bring it with you.
-Cell phone service is generally unavailable.
-There is no parking at the DOT.
+Fill your water bottles before arriving at the site as our water is limited!
+There are no retail businesses or services in the area.
+If there is something additional you absolutely need, please bring it with you.
+Cell phone service is unavailable and there is no parking at the DOT.
 All participant and spectator parking is located ½ mile east of the DOT at the Salmon Ridge Sno-Park.
 You will have to walk to the DOT from Sno-Park.
-Port-a-cans are provided and are located behind the main building at the DOT.
+Porta-potties are provided and are located behind the main building at the DOT.
 A few are also provided at Sno-Park.
 Please come prepared to be self-sufficient.
-Also, please plan to provide your Runner team mate with the gear and provisions he will need after arriving at the transition.
+Also, please plan to provide your Runner team mate with the gear and provisions they will need after arriving at the transition.

 Helmets are MANDATORY and helmet stickers are being provided with your team number on it in order to make it easier to announce your arrival at the Leg Finish.
 Bikes must be in good condition.
-Fairings and motorized bikes of any kind are not allowed.
+Fairings and motorized bikes/Ebikes of any kind are not allowed.
 Recumbent bicycles are not permitted except for handicapped racers (request approval prior to registration).
-Bicyclists may not receive assistance or spare parts from anyone after starting the race.
 I-Pods, MP3, Walkman or similar music/audio systems are not allowed to be used by the racers while competing.

-There will be a pre-race meeting at 7:45 AM on race day at the exchange area at the DOT shed.
+There will be a pre-race meeting at 7:30 AM on race day at the exchange area at the DOT shed.
 IT IS MANDATORY THAT ALL RACERS ATTEND THIS MEETING TO GET THE LATEST SAFETY INFORMATION ABOUT THE COURSE.
-If you are hearing impaired, please check with the staff at the “Volunteer Tent” for a written copy of the pre-race announcements.

 After the pre-race meeting, the warm-up area will be open.
 The warm-up area is the Mt.
-Baker highway a half mile east and west of the DOT snow shed.
-The warm-up area will be closed at 8:45.
+Baker highway a half mile west of the DOT shed, please do not head east to warm up.
+The warm-up area will be closed at 8:15.

 Your team number will be announced over the PA system at the DOT exchange point when your runner is 0.6 miles from the exchange point.
-Your team number will also be displayed on a large screen TV (provided by 2nd Chance Computers) near the finish line.
 At that time, move into the “staging area” with your bike.
 The staging area is a delineated box (about 20’x20’) between the finish line and the gas pumps.
 Please do not block other racers’ access into the staging area while waiting for your team number to be called.
 When you see your runner enter the east DOT driveway (“Runner Chute”), move your bike into the “Bike Chute” just past the Finish Line.
 The Bike Chute is a lane formed by barricades where you will exit the west driveway.
 The runner will swipe the chip which sets his finish time and your start time.
 Take the chip from the runner, secure it and start your race.
-Please note the pavement is very rough where the driveway meets the highway.

 Prior to your runner arriving, please make sure that you can hear the runner announcements.
-You will not be able to hear the announcements at SnoPark, behind the DOT buildings or while wearing headphones.
-If you are hearing impaired and need assistance, please check with the staff at the “Volunteer Tent” for assistance.
+You will not be able to hear the announcements at Salmon Ridge Sno-Park, behind the DOT buildings or while wearing headphones.

 A designated team representative must pick up the team’s race packet prior to the race.
 The packet includes the team timing chip, racing bibs & T-shirts.
 The designated team representative must distribute items to team members.
 There will be no extra racing bibs at the exchange areas.